123ishaTest/ts-library-template/README.md

   - [ ] Update the package `name` and `description`.
   - [ ] Replace anything that says `ts-library-template` with your package name.
   - [ ] Replace anything with that says `isha` with your name and contact details.
+- [ ] Add an environment variable `NPM_TOKEN` to GitHub actions, [so it can publish packages](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages#publishing-packages-to-the-npm-registry)
 - [ ] Update the README.
 - [ ] Inspect the `.github/workflows` configuration to see if they work with your GitHub setup.
 - [ ] Update your Prettier settings and don't complain about my preferences :)